 - There are at least two zones containing data nodes.

-- Every index has at least one replica of each shard, in addition to the primary.
+- Every index that is not a searchable snapshot index has at least one replica of each shard, in addition to the primary.

 - Shard allocation awareness is configured to avoid concentrating all copies of a shard within a single zone.

 - The cluster has at least three master-eligible nodes.
 At least two of these nodes are not voting-only master-eligible nodes, and they are spread evenly across at least three zones.